WalletConnect/walletconnect-docs/docs/specs/clients/notify/notify-authentication.md

 - act - description of action intent.
 Must be equal to "notify_subscription"
 - iss - did:key of an identity key.
 Enables to resolve attached blockchain account.
-- aud - dapp's domain url
+- aud - did:key of an identity key.
+Enables to resolve associated Dapp domain used.
 - sub - blockchain account that this notify subscription is associated with (did:pkh)
 - scp - scope of notification types authorized by the user
+- app - dapp's domain url

 Expiry should be calculated from the addition of the issuance date and the notify request TTL (2592000 seconds)